FIRM: Federated In-client Regularized Multi-objective Alignment for Large Language Models: Conclusion

 \section{Conclusion}

 This paper addressed the challenge of scalable and private multi-objective alignment for LLMs.
 We introduced \textbf{FIRM}, a federated framework that resolves client-side conflicts and identified \emph{multi-objective disagreement drift}, a fundamental challenge in this setting.
-By equipping each client’s local solver with lightweight $\ell_{2}$ regularization, we provably control drift and ensure stable convergence without prohibitive communication.
+By equipping each client’s local solver with regularization, we provably control drift and ensure stable convergence without prohibitive communication.
 Our experiments further show that this same mechanism can encode different preferences.
-Future work will extend this framework to more realistic federated settings with heterogeneous client data and reward functions.
+Future work will explore personalized federated alignment, extending FIRM toward pluralistic models that accommodate diverse user values.